Skip to content

 1. Create an example workspace

-Bun only creates virtual module links for workspace packages that have at least one dependent.
+npm workspace resolution requires at least one dependent for each package.
 Without an example, import("@intentius/chant-lexicon-<name>") will fail from packages/core.

 lexicons/<name>/examples/basic-deployment/